djsuperchief/Kyameru/site/src/components/aws/sns.md

 # AWS SNS
 ## Overview

-The AWS SNS component provides both a TO route allowing you to send messages to an SNS topic.
+The AWS SNS component provides a TO chain link allowing you to send messages to an SNS topic.

-## Routes
+## Chain Links

 {: .label .label-red}
 FROM